gibranlp/QARSlp/README.md

 - Lower Resolution (1366 x 768)
     - ![4K](/screenshots/low.png)

-## Top Bar or Bottom Bar? no problem
+## Flexible Bar

-With this rofi widget you can change your bar to the top or the bottom, with any theme.
+With this rofi widget you can change your bar to the top or the bottom, with any theme, just press **mod + shift + W** to bring this widget to the front.

 - ![Bar](/screenshots/bars.gif)